 In this article, we’re going to explore the ukulele in detail and offer our top picks when choosing which brand and model type is best for an individual child.

 This is where we start our journey to find the right ukulele model for our child.
-We want the instrument to be easy to tune, be the right size for easy handling and playing, and be of sound construction.
+It should be simple to tune, be the right size for easy handling and playing, and of sound construction.

 The ukulele is similar to the guitar, but with one major difference.
 The ukulele has only four strings.
-Depending on the model and the sound range, the strings are tuned to four keys, these notes varying from one model to another.
+Depending on the model and the sound range, these strings are tuned to four keys, the notes varying from one model to another.

-Adults are drawn more to the large baritone models because they are much louder, have tighter strings that are difficult for kids to pluck, and have E-A-D-G tuning which is more difficult to master.
+Adults are drawn more to the large baritone models because they’re much louder, have tighter strings that are difficult for kids to pluck, and have E-A-D-G tuning, which is more difficult to master.

 We prefer the soprano model as the choice for kids.
-They are very lightweight, while the strings are very tight and won’t break.
-These are typically about 21 inches long, so even a six-year-old can hold them easily.
+They’re very lightweight, while the strings are tight and won’t break.
+The soprano ukulele is, typically, about 21 inches long, so even a six-year-old can hold it easily.

 The concert ukulele is larger, averaging about 25 inches in length.
-The length from the bridge to the neck is about 16 inches, so it’s a bit harder for kids to reach the entire length of the string in order to produce higher notes.
+The length from the bridge to the neck is about 16 inches, making it harder for kids to reach the entire length of the string in order to produce higher notes.

 This instrument is usually constructed in much the same way as a guitar.
 The primary material is wood, although some newer models are made of a composite material similar to youth baseball bats and pleasure boat hulls.

 Toy ukuleles are sold mostly for their appearance.
-The really cheap ones have bright color finishes, some with images of cartoon characters on the surface.
+The cheaper ones have bright color finishes, some with images of cartoon characters on the surface.
 The more advanced models are built with better quality materials and come with a warranty.

 Well, it’s kind of like a child learning to swim or asking about where babies come from.
 If the child asks to play the ukulele, he or she is old enough to start!